Deep Limits of Residual Neural Networks: Introduction

+where the function $\cL$ is nonnegative and has to satisfy a continuity condition in its first argument, as detailed in Theorem~\ref{thm:MainRes:Conv} and Proposition~\ref{prop:MainRes:Reg}.
+A typical allowed choice is $\cL(z,y) = \|z-y\|^2$.
 The error $E_n(\bfK^{(n)},\bfb^{(n)},W,c;x,y)$ should be interpreted as the error of the parameters $\bfK^{(n)}$, $\bfb^{(n)}$, $W$, $c$ when predicting $x$ given that the true value is $y$.
 Naively, one may wish to minimise the sum of $E_n(\bfK^{(n)},\bfb^{(n)},W,c;x_s,y_s)$ over $s\in\{1,\dots, S\}$.
 However this problem is ill-posed once the number of layers, $n$, is large.
 In particular, the number of parameters being greater than the number of training data points leading to overfitting.
-The solution, as is common in inverse problems, is to include regularisation terms, e.g. (applicable to neural networks)~\cite{haber17,goodfellow09,ng04,ranzato08}, on each of $\bfK^{(n)}$, $\bfb^{(n)}$, $W$ and $c$, this is discussed in the next section.
+The solution, as is common in the calculus of variations, is to include regularisation terms, e.g. (applicable to neural networks)~\cite{haber17,goodfellow09,ng04,ranzato08}, on each of $\bfK^{(n)}$, $\bfb^{(n)}$, $W$ and $c$, this is discussed in the next section.

 The finite layer objective functional, with regularisation weights $\alpha_1,\dots,\alpha_4$, is given by